IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

 The connector helps to monitor SQL occurring in your Snowflake environments by providing a feed of events to the Guardium using the Universal Connector functionality.

+**Note:** To change running frequency of the Universal Connector, refer [How to change running frequency of the Universal connector for Snowflake](https://www.ibm.com/support/pages/node/7013523) topic.

 ### Credits
 Converge Technology Solutions (formerly Information Insights) provided the original version of this plug-in.
 Maintenance of the plug-in has been taken over by IBM to provide improvements, such as integration with Guardium